26 Different Types of Wasps in Ohio

 These wasps rarely attack or sting people but still benefit the environment.
 They help keep insect populations in check and provide food for birds and other predators.

-If you come across a nest, you should leave it alone since it helps keep other pests away from your home.
+If you come across a nest, leave it alone since it helps keep other pests away from your home.

 18. Giant Ichneumon Wasp